sominw/vqamd_floyd/README.md

-Click this button to open a Workspace on FloydHub that will train this model.
+Click this button to open a Workspace on FloydHub that will train this model. **Do remember to execute `run_me_first_floyd.sh` inside a terminal everytime you restart your workspace to install relevant dependencies**.

 ---